Pillar box: Charles III

 The first post box to carry the insignia of King Charles III was unveiled on 12 July 2024, in Great Cambourne, Cambridgeshire.
 This featured the new CR III cypher, painted in gold.
 The first postbox with this cypher in Wales, located by a delivery office on Severn Street, in Welshpool, Powys, unveiled on 21 March 2025, likewise had a gold cypher on a red body.
 However, other postboxes have been installed that are painted entirely red, without a gold cypher.

+In 2025 Royal Mail began to modify some pillar boxes to include a barcode scanner and parcel drawer, powered by solar panels.